-The Kansas Dental Charitable Foundation’s 2019 Kansas Mission of Mercy (KMOM) project will be held at Pittsburg State University in Pittsburg, KS on April 26-27, 2019.
+The Kansas Dental Charitable Foundation’s 2019 Kansas Mission of Mercy (KMOM) project was held at Pittsburg State University in Pittsburg, KS on April 26-27, 2019.

 Answers to Frequently Asked Questions: